R. F. Kuang

-Background and early life
+Early life and education

-Kuang was born May 29, 1996, in Guangzhou.
-She immigrated to the United States with her family when she was four years old.
-Her father grew up in Leiyang, in Hunan province, and her mother grew up in Hainan province.
-Her maternal grandfather fought for Chiang Kai-shek.
+Kuang was born on May 29, 1996.
+Her mother is Khmer Chinese.
+She immigrated to the U.S. with her family when she was four years old.
+Her father was raised in Leiyang, Hunan, and her mother was raised in Hainan province.
+Her maternal grandfather was a soldier under Chiang Kai-shek.
 Her father's family experienced the Japanese occupation of Hunan during World War II.